Bushra-B/Learning-Journal/markdown.md

 # Markdown:
 -----------
-**Markdown is an easy to use markup language that is used as a tool to generate HTML formate using plain text format.
+**Markdown is an easy to use markup language (a markup language is generally a language that is used to format documents and text) that is used as a tool to generate HTML formate using plain text format.
 With Markdown we can style the text displayed on the web without using HTML or CSS syntax, but with non-alphabetic characters only.**